andrewsuadnya/PROJECT5-DataEngineering-DigitalSkola/README.md

-# Flask CRUD API with PostgreSQL and Docker
+# 🔧 Flask RESTful API with PostgreSQL and Docker

 ## 📄 Project Overview

 This project aims to build a simple CRUD API using **Flask** as the backend framework, **PostgreSQL** as the database, and **Docker** for containerization.
-The API provides basic user management functionality including:
+The API provides basic user management functionality, including:

 * Create User
 * Read User(s)